ropensci-archive/bomrang/cran-comments.md

 * Prebuild main vignette with examples depending on Internet connection, which allows for example output to be displayed for more functions

+* Updates my name to align with other packages I maintain by using my middle initial, "H."

 ## Reverse dependencies

 * No ERRORs or WARNINGs found